BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/error_boundaries.md

-# Error Boundaries - Overview
+# Error Boundaries

-### Description

 * JavaScript errors within Components can corrupt an entire App
 * Boundaries place a container around errors to prevent propagation
 * Child components errors are caught and contained
+* ERrors become easier to track
 * Fallback UI can be rendered on error

+---

-### Limitations
+# Limitations

-* Only catch errors below themselves in the Render tree
+* Error boundaries only catch errors below themselves in the Render tree
-* Cannot catch
+* They cannot catch errors in:
-  * Errors in Event handlers
+  * Event handlers
-  * Asyncronous code such as setTimeout or requestAnimationFrame
+  * Asynchronous code such as setTimeout or requestAnimationFrame
   * React pages generated on the Server
   * Errors from the ErrorBoundary itself

+---

 # Error Boundaries - Creation

-* Any component can be a boundary if defines `componentDidCatch`
+* Any component can be a boundary if it defines a `componentDidCatch` lifecycle method
 * `componentDidCatch` behaves like JavaScript `catch {}`
 * Only React Class components can be Boundaries